datlife/jetson-car/README.md

 * [**Dat Nguyen**](https://github.com/dat-ai)
 * I am very happy if anyone would like to work with me on this project. please shoot me an email at tdat.nguyen93@gmail.com

-### Resources:
+### Acknowledgements:
 * [JetsonHacks](http://www.jetsonhacks.com/) website provides helpful tips and tricks to work with Jetson TK1.
 JetsonHacks nicely simplifies the installation process with many ready-to-use scripts
 * [DuckieTown](http://duckietown.mit.edu), an MIT Course,  is a great place to learn about developing autonomous vehicles.
-* UPenn F1/10 Tutorials give a nice introduction to ROS and Hardware installation for RC Car.
+* UPenn F1/10 Tutorials give a nice introduction to ROS, Hardware installation, and System Architecture for RC Car.